Glass recycling bins

 -

 Please do not put any of the following in your glass recycling bin.
-These should be wrapped and placed in your general rubbish bin.
+These should be wrapped and placed in your general rubbish bin instead.

 - Drinking glasses